Packaging Cost & Sourcing

 For ecommerce and subscription programs, I usually see E-flute corrugated mailers or shipping cartons because they offer good crush resistance and a clean print surface.
 For retail packaging, SBS paperboard folding cartons are common because they hold sharper folds, accept detailed graphics well, and can run with CMYK offset printing.
 Rigid boxes fit premium electronics, fragrance, gift sets, and luxury package branding because they feel substantial and protect product nicely during handling.

-Materials matter more than many buyers expect.
+Materials Matter More Than many buyers expect.
 Kraft paper works well for natural, minimalist branding and can be cost-effective in higher volumes.
 Chipboard is often used for inserts and lighter folding cartons.
 Specialty coated stocks may be the right call for a gloss-rich look, soft-touch feel, or stronger ink holdout.
 When a supplier understands how each substrate behaves under pressure, the final custom printed boxes look more controlled and tend to run with fewer surprises.

 Finishing methods add both visual appeal and operational complexity.
 CMYK offset printing gives sharp image reproduction for detail-heavy artwork.
 Flexographic printing is common for corrugated and can be efficient on larger runs.
 Foil stamping, embossing, debossing, matte lamination, and spot UV all have a place, but they should be chosen with purpose, not because a sales deck makes them sound fancy.
 A packaging supplier wholesale team with real factory experience will tell you when a finish is helping the brand and when it is just adding cost.